 In the 30 un-filmed seconds you have to prepare a question, it can be useful to jot down a couple of bullet points.
 For example, if you are asked to name your three best attributes, this will prevent any awkward silence when you forget what your second point was.

 Treat the interview as you would any other, and make the most of the opportunity.
 Act naturally and answer the questions with as much enthusiasm as you would face-to-face.
-Then you’ll ace the interview and land that vacation scheme or training contract.
+Then you’ll excel during the interview and land that vacation scheme or training contract.